 9. User privileges and multi-factor authentication

 Different categories of users should have different levels of privileges.
 Cybercriminals often misuse privileges to access the core files of an application.
 Admins should have exclusive access to crucial files and folders.
 Also, authentication is a major point of entry for attackers.
 2 Factor Authentication is the new standard for logging into applications.
+Make sure the SaaS application adheres to this custom.

 Logs help in monitoring SaaS security incidents and help in detecting any cyber attacks.
 SaaS systems should have automatic logging mechanisms which should be available to clients to assist in audits or regular monitoring.